 "Steampunk wheelchairs transcend disability, turning mobility aids into empowering works of art."

-Many able-bodied cosplayers transform themselves into characters with fabricated body parts, elaborate mobility aids, and steampunk wheelchairs.
-When you think about it, just about any inorganic part of your body or mobility aid can be steampunk-ified.
+Numerous able-bodied cosplayers skillfully transform into their favorite characters by creatively using fabricated body parts, intricate mobility aids, and stylish steampunk wheelchairs.
+When you really think about it, practically any inorganic part of the human body or mobility aid can be reimagined and embellished with a steampunk flair.

 Growing up, I wondered how on earth my dream wedding would look elegant with my wheelchair.
 In my fairytale princess fantasies, I would imagine myself as abled because, in my mind, disability aids and ballgowns just didn’t mix.
 And my orthopedic braces or whatever else I had just made me feel like I was more different from everyone else.